Corsicana Campus: 903.875.7397

-Our doors are open.
-Come see what awaits you in the Navarro College Counseling Center.
+Our doors are open!
+Come see what awaits you in the NC Counseling Center.

 Getting started in college is a big step, and many students find themselves overwhelmed by the enrollment process.
 There are many things to learn about becoming a college student, and there are many important decisions to make.
 Students often find themselves lost in a maze of choices, from deciding on a career, to deciding on a major and a schedule.
 Let us guide you down the path of success.

 Staffed by Master level clinicians, the Corsicana office is located on the second floor of the Gooch One Stop Student Center (behind the Administration Building).
 Academic advisors are available on the Corsicana, Mexia, Midlothian, and Waxahachie campuses.